-Here at Campfire Magazine, we always say you should be able to make great food with only two rings and a wobbly table (well, and a few tasty ingredients, of course!).
+Here at Campfire Magazine, we always say you should be able to make great food with only two rings and a wobbly table (and a few tasty ingredients, of course!).

-In my opinion, there is one more essential kitchen item; the double skillet.
-The two pans can be used independently or can be clicked together and used with a heat diffuser as an oven capable of baking potatoes, roasting chicken, warming breakfast pastries and baking cakes.
+“In my opinion, there’s an essential kitchen item – the double skillet.
+The two pans can be used independently or can be clicked together and used with a heat diffuser to create a stovetop oven for baking potatoes, roasting chicken, warming breakfast pastries and baking cakes.

 Pancakes with berries and maple syrup

-A simple but satisfying breakfast, this is my go-to recipe for four pancakes is one cup self-raising flour, one cup milk, one egg and a pinch of salt.
+A simple but satisfying breakfast, this is my go-to recipe for four pancakes.
+One cup self-raising flour, one cup milk, one egg and a pinch of salt.
 Mix together with a whisk or fork.
 There is no need for the batter to stand.
 Melt a knob of butter in the pan, pour in the batter.
 When the batter starts to bubble flip the pancake over.
 Ensure both sides are cooked before removing from the pan, tumbling fresh berries over the pancake and adding a generous drizzle of maple syrup.

-Tips for campers
+Baking tips for campers

 She enjoys the challenges of cooking in a confined space to produce mouthwatering food for family and friends.
 Whilst believing the creation of cakes, bread and pastry to be an exact science, she follows a more liberal “throw any available ingredient in the pot” approach to savoury dishes.

 Amanda and her civil partner Allison own a caravan called Gertie